 Share this post

 Hey, I’m Lindsay Lyman

-I spent the last 11 years growing my career at one of the largest tech companies in the world.
+I spent the last ~12 years growing my career at Amazon.
 I’ve built teams, launched new products, and created my own jobs.
 As a certified coach, I teach people how to manage the noise in their head to feel motivated and valued at work again.